 Aerobic training is the foundation of all cross country programs.
 The length of the race dictates the energy demand required, and the intensity of the effort establishes the proportion of aerobic to anaerobic energy system contribution.
 All cross country races of two miles or longer have a greater than 90% aerobic contribution at full effort.
-There are many key workouts that develop an efficient and robust aerobic energy system in the body.
+There are many key workouts that develop an efficient and robust aerobic energy system in the body, especially the long run.
 Just going out for a jog will help develop the aerobic system up to a point.
 The volume of miles run during a macrocycle plays a huge role in developing the aerobic base.
 However, to fully develop the aerobic system in the least amount of time, more than just total volume of miles must be considered.

 The aerobic energy system becomes more efficient and robust with training efforts done at VO2 max pace and slower.
 Workouts done at both the lactate threshold (tempo runs) and the aerobic threshold are valuable training tools in building the aerobic foundation.
 The same base-building runs done early in the season become the recovery runs later in the season.
 All of this work has one characteristic in common: limited lactate build-up during the work and almost no acidosis that requires more than 24 hours to recover from.

 The long run is both an important physiological concept and a training tool for the cross country coach.
 The reasons to have a long run in every training microcycle have to do with strengthening and adapting the aerobic energy system in the most effective way.

 Adaptations resulting from the long run training stimulus occur in the aerobic system because of changes in the:

 - 2. Muscular System

 - 3. Aerobic Metabolism

 - Increased heart volume

 - Increased stroke volume in left ventricle (SV)